setanicholas/portfolio/README.md

 ## 🔥 About Nick: Data, Finance, and Life in the Granite State

-I’m passionate about using data and technology to automate decision-making and tackle tricky financial and operational challenges.
+I absolutely love my job.
+I cannot believe I get to wake up everyday and use technology to help make businesses more efficent.
+I'm passionate about using data and technology to automate decision-making and tackle tricky financial and operational challenges.
 When I’m not working, I enjoy spending time playing soccer or exploring the mountains and coastline of my home state, New Hampshire.
 I love hanging out with my golden retriever, spending quality time with family and friends, and I'm always eager to chat about cars.
 I'm also excited to be getting married soon!

 ---